How to reduce stamp duty

 Use our Stamp Duty calculator to see what rate of tax you'll pay on a property you're thinking of purchasing.

-- first-time buyers - subject to higher thresholds than second time buyers.
+- First-time buyers - subject to higher thresholds than second time buyers.

-- building companies buying an individual’s home
+- Building or construction companies buying an individual’s home

-- employers buying an employee’s house
+- Employers buying an employee’s house

-- local authorities making compulsory purchases
+- A local authority making compulsory purchases

-- property developers providing amenities to communities
+- Property developers providing amenities to communities

-- companies transferring property to another company
+- Companies transferring property to another company

-- charities buying for charitable purposes
+- Charities buying for charitable purposes

-- right to buy properties
+- Right-to-buy properties

-- registered social landlords
+- Registered social landlords

 - Crown employees